A Survey of Learning Criteria Going Beyond the Usual Risk: Historical Background

-This is just convergence of $\risk(H_{n}) \to \risk^{\ast}$ in probability, also known as \emph{consistency} of the learning algorithm.
-There is no conceptual reason to limit this analytical framework to the zero-one loss; \emph{any} random loss $\loss(h) \defeq \ell(h;Z^{\prime})$ with a finite expectation $\risk(h) = \exx\left[\loss(h)\right] < \infty$ can in principle be considered.
-Minimizing the expected value of a general-purpose loss over a hypothesis class $\HH$ is precisely what Vapnik calls the \term{general setting of learning} \citep[Ch.~1]{vapnik1999NSLT}.
+This is just convergence of $\crit_{\ddist}(\rdv{H}_{n}) \to \crit_{\ddist}^{\ast}$ in probability, also known as \term{consistency} of the learning algorithm.
+There is no conceptual reason to limit this analytical framework to the zero-one loss; \emph{any} random loss $\loss(h) \defeq \ell(h;\rdv{Z})$ with finite expectation $\crit_{\ddist}(h) = \exx_{\ddist}\loss(h)$ can in principle be considered.
+Minimizing the expected value of a general-purpose loss over a hypothesis class $\HH$ is the ``general setting'' of learning formulated by \citet[Ch.~1]{vapnik1999NSLT}.

 The requirement (\ref{eqn:perf_consistency}) can be stated in a different but equivalent fashion as follows: for any desired accuracy $\varepsilon > 0$ and confidence $0 < \delta < 1$, there must exist $N(\varepsilon,\delta) \in \NN$ such that for any $n \geq N(\varepsilon,\delta)$, we have